Thoracic Imaging Vector

 78. Should the tip of the ET tube be positioned above the clavicle on a chest x-ray?

-No; if it is above the clavicle, it’s too high.
+No, if it is above the clavicle, it is too high.

 79. Where should the pulmonary artery catheter appear on a radiograph?

-It would appear in the right lower lung field.
+It should appear in the right lower lung field.

-80. What will croup (laryngotracheobronchitis) look like on a lateral neck x-ray?
+80. What does croup (laryngotracheobronchitis) look like on a lateral neck x-ray?

-It will look like a steeple, picket fence, or pencil point.
+It appears as a steeple, picket fence, or pencil-point sign.

-81. What will epiglottitis show on a lateral neck x-ray?
+81. What does epiglottitis show on a lateral neck x-ray?

-It will show supraglottic narrowing with an enlarged and flattened epiglottis and swollen aryepiglottic folds.
-This appearance will look like a “thumb sign.”
+It shows supraglottic narrowing with an enlarged, flattened epiglottis and swollen aryepiglottic folds, giving a “thumb sign” appearance.

-82. What diagnosis is likely if the chest x-ray shows consolidation?
+82. What diagnosis is likely if a chest x-ray shows consolidation?

-83. What diagnosis is likely if the chest x-ray shows hyperlucency?
+83. What diagnosis is likely if a chest x-ray shows hyperlucency?

 84. What does an increase in vascular markings indicate?